biocorecrg/RNAseq_course_2019/docs/alignment.md

 |<img src="images/ensembl_3.png" width="800" align="middle" />|

-## GTF (Gene Transfer Format) files
+## FASTA and GTF (Gene Transfer Format) formats
-We can download an example of a single chromosome and the corresponding annotation from Gencode here:
+To speed up the mapping process, we downloaded FASTA and GTF files for human v29 from GENCODE and processed these files by selected data concerning Chromosome 10 only.
+Let's examine these files.

 ```{bash}
 wget https://public-docs.crg.es/biocore/projects/training/RNAseq_2019/annotations.tar